Linuxfabrik/monitoring-plugins/check-plugins/mysql-table-indexes/README.md

 * WARN if the number of tables without any index is at or above `--warning` (default: 1).
 CRIT at `--critical` (default: 10).
 * WARN if the number of InnoDB tables without a user-defined `PRIMARY KEY` is at or above `--warning`.
 CRIT at `--critical`.
+* Tables dropped by `--match` / `--ignore` never reach the thresholds and are not part of the total, so a check filtered down to nothing reports OK.
 * `--always-ok` suppresses all alerts and always returns OK.